How to Spot Suspicious Links: A Guide for Beginners

 This guide focuses on how to spot suspicious links.
 Scammers often use deceptive tactics to trick you into clicking on malicious links; we’ll explore how to identify and avoid them.
 Additionally, we’ll dig into some strategies to stay safe online, and finally, we’ll guide you on where to report suspicious activities and scams.

-Affiliate Disclaimer: I’m an affiliate of Wealthy Affiliate and Jaaxy, meaning I may earn a commission if you use their service through my links.
+Affiliate Disclaimer: I’m an affiliate of Wealthy Affiliate, Jaaxy, Fiverr and Poshmark meaning I may earn a commission if you use their service through my links, at no cost to you.

 Table of Contents